An expert’s essential tips for first-time campers

 “[Camping] is safer than an indoor activity.
 But nonetheless, that doesn’t give us an excuse to let down our guard,” said Robert Quigley, the regional medical director for travel risk mitigation company International SOS who holds a PhD in immunology.
 “Remember, when you camp you usually go to a campground where there are shared facilities, washrooms, showers and so on.”

-To get advice on camping for the first time, we called camping expert John Junke Jr., the “Conversations” digital community moderator for REI — an oasis of camping gear and advice for outdoorsy people.
+To get advice on camping for the first time, we called camping expert John Junke Jr., the moderator of Conversations, a digital community for REI — an oasis of camping gear and advice for outdoorsy people.

 Pick a camping spot online based on your camping goals